hth313/OS4/doc/addressing.rst

 assignment registers (which is the only fixed location outside SS0).
 However, it cannot normally be there, so a lot of measures were taken to not leave it there under normal operation.

+.. rubric:: Footnotes
+.. [#FFFF]
+   The mantissa field increment may affect all 10 nibbles, not just the four in the address field.
+This happens when the value in the address field is ``0xffff``, which is unlikely in this case as it would mean the return address would be to the last address, where there normally is a module checksum.
+   Even if we should affect all nibbles in the mantissa field, it is rarely a problem anyway as there seldom is anything kept there of value in cases where we disrupt the lower part of the field.